maxhbr/LDBcollector/docs/source/install.md

 ## Manual production install

 You can install yourself dependencies and services for running Hermine.
 You need a system running Python 3.8 server.
-Using a MySQL or PostgreSQL server rather than the default SQLite is recommended for production.
+Using a PostgreSQL server rather than the default SQLite is recommended for production.

 ## OAuth

-You can use an OAuth2 server as authentication backend by configuring OAUTH_CLIENT entry in the mysecrets.py file.
+You can use an OAuth2 server as authentication backend by uncommenting and adjusting  the `OAUTH_CLIENT` entry in your `mysecrets.py` file.
+When using Docker, these elements have to be set in your `.env` file.
+Further information can be found in [Python Social Auth’s documentation](https://python-social-auth.readthedocs.io/en/latest/configuration/django.html) on which Hermine relies.

 Users will be created on the fly at authentication by the OAuth server.

 ## Health check